Hooray, I passed the Microsoft 70-486 exam!

 Pluralsight Online Training

-I personally didn’t watch the entire series, instead, I just watched the topics that I wanted to learn more about.
+I personally didn’t watch the entire series, instead I focused on the topics that I wanted to learn more about, in more depth.

 If you’re not already familiar with PluralSight then I recommend you take the free 10 day trial and try it out.
 It’s a fantastic resource for IT professionals and that’s why I’ve been a subscriber for a long time now.